henryhuanghenry/VisibilityGraphMotifs_Encoder/README.md

 Our paper entitled ["Natural visibility encoding for time series and its application in stock trend prediction"](https://doi.org/10.1016/j.knosys.2021.107478) has been published 😃.

+If you are interested in our work and having difficulties in accessing the article, please contact me.

 ---
 ## Contents
 This repository contains the following files: